Leventis Gallery Cyprus Art Heritage

 Gallery Kypriaki Gonia, Cyprus

 Gallery Kypriaki Gonia stands as one of Larnaca's most established independent art spaces.
 Located at 45 Stadiou Street in central Larnaca, this gallery has operated continuously since 1993.
 The name "Kypriaki Gonia" translates to "Cypriot Corner," which accurately reflects its core mission to showcase art by local and international artists.
-The gallery maintains a focus on both traditional and contemporary artistic approaches, giving visitors exposure to different styles and periods of Cypriot art. googlemaps-com Over three decades, the gallery has built a reputation for consistent quality in its exhibition program.
+The gallery maintains a focus on both traditional and contemporary artistic approaches, giving visitors exposure to different styles and periods of Cypriot art.
+Over three decades, the gallery has built a reputation for consistent quality in its exhibition program.
 It provides a platform where established artists can present major bodies of work and emerging artists can gain visibility.
-The space operates as a commercial gallery while also functioning as…
+The space operates as a commercial gallery while also functioning as a…

 Read more